fhaze/tencent-tke/README.md

 ```

 The `EXTERNAL-IP` from the `service/istio-ingressgateway` is your Load Balancer external ip, and the one that will publish your stuff.
-Because there is not **Virtual Service** deployed, nothing will be published there yet.
+Because there is not **Virtual Service** deployed, nothing is being published there yet.

 ## 🚀 Deploying the Services